Skip to content

 • Slow growing; generally painless and benign

-• Only needs attention if it becomes infected or inflamed
+• It only needs attention if it becomes infected or inflamed

-Cysts are caused by various factors, such as infections, injuries, inflammation, or blocked glands or ducts.
-Cysts are usually benign, but they can sometimes become infected or inflamed and cause pain or swelling.
+Various factors, such as infections, injuries, inflammation, or blocked glands or ducts cause cysts.
+They are usually benign but can sometimes become infected or inflamed and cause pain or swelling.
 Some cysts may also interfere with the normal function of the surrounding tissues or organs.
+In rare cases, cysts can develop on internal organs.
+Additionally, cysts containing blood vessels may cause pain or discomfort.

 Types of Cysts